 Healthy eating simply means eating a variety of foods that give you the nutrients you need to maintain your health, feel good, and have energy.
 These nutrients include protein, carbohydrates, fat, water, vitamins, and minerals.
 Nutrition is important for everyone.
 Some say Healthy eating means eating a variety of foods from all food groups and choosing fewer foods that have lots of fats and sugar.
 This does not mean that you cannot treat your child to desserts or other sweets sometimes.

-To help us better understand and help our children adopt and maintain Healthy Eating Habits, I have gone ahead to pick out a few tips from Renee A. Alli, MD, a practicing Pediatrics doctor and an expert medical reviewer of content on WebMD.
+To help us better understand and help our children adapt and maintain Healthy Eating Habits, I have gone ahead to pick out a few tips from Renee A. Alli, MD, a practising Pediatrics doctor and an expert medical reviewer of content on WebMD.
 She writes:

-By teaching your children healthy eating habits, and modeling these behaviors in yourself, you can help your children maintain a healthy weight and normal growth.
+By teaching your children healthy eating habits, and modelling these behaviours in yourself, you can help your children maintain a healthy weight and normal growth.
 Your child’s health care provider can evaluate your child’s weight and growth and let you know if your child needs to lose or gain weight or if any dietary changes need to be made.